Example Opening Statements

 You are going to hear from an economist who is going to tell you what Cindy Manning’s lost wages were over the rest of Brenna’s life.

-You are going to here from Cindy Manning’s family.
+You are going to hear from Cindy Manning’s family.
 They are going to give you an idea of what her death was like.

-Finally, and for your purposes, most importantly, you are also going to have the opportunity to hear from Michael Foster, the only living witness from the accident.VI.
+Finally, and for your purposes, most importantly, you are also going to have the opportunity to hear from Michael Foster, the only living witness of the accident.VI.
 What is Wrong with the Defense?
+(Before Coming to Court, What Did We Have to Make Sure of First?)

 You hope when you go to the hospital you get better.
 Cindy Manning got worse and worse.
 On Monday, she was with her sister and had an itch on her face, she scratched it and a huge chunk of her skin came off.
 Because she was in so much pain, her sisters ask the doctor to give Cindy more pain medication.
 The doctor tells them that if they give her any more morphine, she might forget to breathe.

-On Tuesday, the doctors operate on Cindy in an effort to save her life.
+On Tuesday, the doctors operate on Cindy to try to save her life.
 The next day, Tuesday, the nurse comes to take her to surgery.
 The process of moving Cindy is so painful.
 She resists and it takes several nurses to hold her down.
-But the doctors tell Cindy’s family that she will be in a virtual coma after the operation because of the amount of painkillers and sedatives they were going to give her.
-This brings relief to the family because she has been suffering so much.
+But the doctors tell Cindy’s family that she will be in a virtual coma after the operation because of a number of painkillers and sedatives they were going to give her.
+This brings some relief to the family because she has been suffering so much.

 Unfortunately, after the operation, Cindy is wide awake and in more pain than ever.
-She has tubes running down her throat and the IV has been placed into her neck because they can no longer find an adequate vein anywhere else on her body.
-Her blood pressure becomes elevated and they take her off any pain medication.
+She has tubes running down her throat,.
+The IV has been placed into her neck because they can no longer find an adequate vein anywhere else on her body.
+Her blood pressure becomes elevated.
+They take her off any pain medication.

 This one I never bother to plan because I think the conclusion comes straight from the heart - so I don't even plan to plan.
-But I read David Ball on Damages (now "Damages 3") before every trial and I tell them how much money we are seeking.More Information About Handling Opening Statements and Wrongful Death Claims
+But I read David Ball on Damages (now "Damages 3") before every trial and I tell them how much money we are seeking (although there are now differing schools of thought on this in 2021 with the tide beginning to turn back to not giving a damages number in opening statements).Frequently Asked Opening Statement Questions

 - Toolkit for Plaintiff's Counsel (free templates of virtually everything related to handling civil tort claims)